zhang-yanlin/zhang-yanlin.github.io/content/project/TGSIM/index.md

 # slides: example
 ---

+## Project Overview

+The Third Generation SIMulation Data (TGSIM) project is a three-year research effort funded by the U.S. Department of Transportation (USDOT) to develop a comprehensive understanding of the impacts of automated driving systems on human behavior.
+The project is a led by [Dr. Alireza Talebpour (UIUC)](https://cee.illinois.edu/directory/profile/ataleb), [Dr. Hani Mahmassani (Northwestern)](https://transportation.northwestern.edu/people/director/mahmassani-hani/) and [Dr. Samer Hamdar (GWU)](https://engineering.gwu.edu/samer-hamdar).

-This study collected and processed accurate trajectory datasets capable of characterizing human-automated vehicle interactions under a diverse set of scenarios in diverse highway and city environments.
-Multiple methods were utilized to collect data:
+The project aims to collect and process accurate trajectory datasets capable of characterizing human-automated vehicle interactions under a diverse set of scenarios in diverse highway and city environments.
+The datasets will be used to develop and validate traffic flow models that account for the impacts of automated driving systems on traffic flow.
+At the forefront of this project, I served as the **leading graduate research assistant**, playing a crucial role in developing a comprehensive data extraction pipeline that stands as a testament to our innovative approach to understanding the future of mobility.

+## Data Collecting Methodologies

+Multiple methods were utilized to ensure comprehensive coverage of our study areas:

-* Fixed location aerial videography (a helicopter hovers over a segment of interest);
+* **Fixed location aerial videography:** a helicopter hovers over a segment of interest.
-* Moving aerial videography (a helicopter follows the automated vehicles as they navigate a longer roadway segment);
+* **Moving aerial videography:** a helicopter tracks the automated vehicles as they navigate a longer roadway segment.
-* Infrastructure-based videography (multiple overlapping cameras located on overpasses and buildings creating a comprehensive image of the study area).
+* **Infrastructure-based videography:** multiple overlapping cameras located on overpasses and buildings creating a comprehensive image of the study area.

-Utilizing the fixed location aerial videography approach, trajectories were extracted on I–90/I–94 in Chicago, IL.
-The moving aerial videography approach was adopted to extract four datasets on I–90/I–94 and I–294 in Chicago, IL.
-Finally, the infrastructure-based videography approach was utilized to collect data on I–395 in Washington D.C. and on the George Washington University campus (located in the Foggy Bottom Neighborhood).
+## Data Processing Pipeline

-Extracting multiple vehicle trajectories from video data raises a set of methodological and practical challenges that vary across the three data measurement approaches.
-The methodological steps to extract these trajectories are
+Extracting multiple vehicle trajectories from video data raises a set of methodological and practical challenges that vary across the three data collection approaches.
+The pipeline developed for this project includes the following steps:

-* Preprocessing
+* **Preprocessing:**
-  * Raw Image Extraction: Every video recording is converted to a sequence of images (i.e., frames) separated at a constant rate over time (e.g., 10 fps).
+  * **Raw Image Extraction:** Converting the vedio into a sequence of frames separated at 30 fps over time.
-  * Reference Image Gereration: This study developed a consistent methodology to convert each image into a fixed coordinate system (i.e., reference image).
+  * **Reference Image Gereration:** Developing a consistent methodology to convert each image into a fixed coordinate system (i.e., reference image).
-* Object Detection : This study used a deep learning-based object detection method, RetinaNet, to identify vehicles in each frame.
+* **Object Detection:** Leveraging RetinaNet and YOLOv5 for precise vehicle identification within each frame.
-* Object Tracking: This study used a centroid tracking algorithm to link the detected vehicles across frames to form vehicle trajectories.
+* **Object Tracking:** Performing a centroid tracking algorithm to trace vehicle trajectories through consecutive frames.
-* Image Stabilization
+* **Image Stabilization**
-* Trajectory construction
+* **Trajectory construction**

-The extracted trajectory datasets are used to develop a comprehensive understanding of the impacts of automated driving systems on human behavior.
-The datasets can also be used to develop and validate traffic flow models that account for the impacts of automated driving systems on traffic flow.
+## Impact and Contribution

-This data processing pipline extracted over 11K+ vehicle-kilometers of high-fidelity trajectory data from 14 hours of video.
-The data will be available for download and use by the research community by June 2024 from USDOT data portal.
+This data collection and processing approach enabled us to extract more than 11,000 vehicle-kilometers of high-fidelity trajectory data from 14 hours of video footage.
+My contributions not only facilitated the development of a data processing pipeline that is of precision but also paved the way for a deeper understanding of automated driving systems' impact on traffic flow and human behaviors.

+The datasets, poised to be released to the research community by June 2024 through the USDOT data portal.